GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 6. **PRODUCTION ONLY**: This step is required in production

-    Production boxes need to be manually marked as safe to remove (one more step that helps us prevent ourselves from accidentally taking production down).
+    Production boxes need to be manually marked as safe to remove by scaling in the new instance (one more step that helps us prevent ourselves from accidentally taking production down).
 You must wait until after the original scale-down delay before running these commands (15 minutes after recycle).
     ```bash
     aws-vault exec prod-power -- ./bin/scale-remove-old-instances prod ALL
     ```